Jan 28 - Feb 21

 The list of meteor showers shows some visible from the southern hemisphere.
 It includes the range of dates when the shower is active, and the peak date.
 The possible number of meteors per hour at the peak is also shown.
 It is known as the Zenith Hour Rate, ZHR, and is the number to be expected with the radiant at the zenith, directly overhead, with a dark sky and no Moon.

 The state of the Moon at each peak is shown for the current year.
 When there is significant Moon in the sky, the number of meteors likely to be seen will be considerably reduced.
-Those showers with a green background colour are not likely to be affected by Moon-light in the current year, those with a grey background are likely to be more or less washed out by moon light.

 The contents of this page are based on information from the International Meteor Organisation.
 Further details on meteor observing can be obtained from their web pages which should be consulted by anyone interested in making observations of meteors.